Sewer56/SonicRiders.Index/docs/guides/custom-models.md

 !!! warning

-    Only supports original characters.
-Additional character slots added by mods cannot be currently supported due to technical problems.
+    Only guaranteed support for original characters and some addiitonal SRDX characters.

 Use Sewer56's [GcaxDatInjector](https://github.com/Sewer56/SonicRiders.Index/releases/latest) to create custom sound effects for characters.